Authenticity

 Core

 We are delighted to welcome guest contributor Nelli from the award-winning Nellicious Travels to Wanderers Compass.
 We met Nelli in Budapest, Hungary, in the summer of 2022.
-During our last couple of trips, we started booking food tours on our first full day in a new destination.
-Finding a local guide that is passionate about food and the place they live is key.
+Finding a local guide who is passionate about food and their home is key.
 Our extensive research led us to Nelli, and what a find!
+She spoke often about her Traditional Hungarian Goulash (Gulyás) recipe, and we are excited that she will share it with us.

-Food is an intricate part of a culture and provides a gateway to immersing ourselves in that culture.
+Food is an integral part of culture and a gateway to immersing ourselves in it.
 We need to become open to experiencing new cuisines, especially when traveling abroad.
 People often speak through their food.
-We make a habit of seeking out and learning local food traditions.
-Food tours are an incredible way to introduce ourselves to the foods and places we would not likely discover while learning about the history and traditions surrounding food.
+We make it a habit to seek out and learn local food traditions.
+Food tours are an effective way to introduce us to foods and places we might not otherwise discover, while also learning about the history and traditions surrounding food.
 That was indeed the case with our private tour with Nelli.

 Nelli is a wealth of knowledge and is passionate about her homeland.
-Having lived in multiple countries during her lifetime, she came home to rediscover her roots and embrace the incredible cuisine it offers.
+Having lived in multiple countries, she returned to rediscover her roots and embrace the incredible cuisine it offers.
 In the process, she launched her own company, Nellicious Travels.
-It is where passionate foodies who love to eat and travel take you on an adventure to discover Hungary’s tasty dishes and drinks in places they know you will have a quality experience.
-Along the way, you get an excellent introduction to Budapest, learn some Hungarian history, and walk away with great tips for making the most of your visit, such as where to dine and off-the-beaten-path sites to see.
+It is where passionate foodies who love to eat and travel take you on an adventure to discover Hungary’s delicious dishes and drinks in places where you’re guaranteed a high-quality experience.
+Along the way, you receive an excellent introduction to Budapest, learn about Hungarian history, and walk away with valuable tips for making the most of your visit, including where to dine and off-the-beaten-path sites to explore.

-During our time with Nelli, we connected with her right away.
+During our time with Nelli, we immediately connected with her.
 A bit into the tour, we mentioned we have a travel blog (we had to explain why we were taking so many pictures).
-By the end of our tour, we were so impressed we asked her if she would share her vast knowledge of Budapest and Hungarian cuisine with our readers.
-You can imagine how excited we were she agreed to collaborate with us.
+By the end of our tour, we were so impressed that we asked her to share her extensive knowledge of Budapest and Hungarian cuisine with our readers.

 When Hungarians say Goulash (Gulyás), they mean soup.
-Soup is loved in Hungary, and Nelli grew up having three-course meals for lunch: soup, a main dish, and dessert or fruit.
-Of course, the portions used to be smaller in those days.
+Soup is a beloved dish in Hungary, and Nelli grew up having three-course lunches: soup, a main course, and dessert or fruit.
+Of course, portions were smaller in those days.

 The Origins of Goulash (Gulyás)

 The word Goulash, or in Hungarian “gulyás,” is what the Hungarian cowboys are called.
 This is why sometimes you find Goulash (Gulyás) called Cowboy Stew.
-Gulyás (cowboys) were herdsmen that moved cattle.
-According to our knowledge, they were the first to cook it in the Puszta (the Steppe, a dry grassy plain region of Hungary, east of the Danube) over an open fire in a big metal kettle (cauldron).
+Gulyás (cowboys) were herdsmen who moved cattle.
+To our knowledge, they were the first to cook it in the Puszta (the Steppe, a dry grassy plain region of Hungary east of the Danube) over an open fire in a large metal kettle (cauldron).
 This is why you often see images of Goulash (Gulyás) cooking over an open fire in a pot.

 The gulyás (cowboys) were responsible for trading cattle, so they walked long distances.
 To keep moving on, at times, they had to slaughter the weaker animals.
-They would then put the meat between the horse and saddle, so when they were riding, they tenderized the meat.
+They would place the meat between the horse and the saddle, so that, when riding, the meat would be tenderized.
 Then they salted and dried it so they could take it on long journeys.

 They first cooked the pörkölt, the stew.
-This dish gets better the more you reheat it, as the meat gets more tender, and the flavors come out even more.
-But it gets reduced and thicker as well.
+This dish improves with reheating, as the meat becomes more tender and the flavors intensify.
+But it also becomes thicker.

 Of course, every family and every restaurant cooks the soup differently; only the main ingredients stay the same.
 The core ingredient that gives it exceptional flavor and color is Paprika.
-In our view, the best Paprika is found in Hungary in volumes you can’t imagine.
+In our view, the best paprika comes from Hungary, in volumes you can’t imagine.
 As a result, we brought quite a bit of this wonderful Paprika home for gifts and ourselves.

 Paprika is a spice made from dried and ground red peppers.
 It is traditionally made from Capsicum annuum varietals in the Longum Group, including chili peppers.
-Still, the peppers used for Paprika powder tend to be milder and with thinner flesh.
+Still, the peppers used to make paprika powder tend to be milder and have thinner flesh.

-All capsicum varieties are descended from wild ancestors in North America, particularly Central Mexico, where they have been for centuries.
-The peppers were then introduced to the Old World when peppers were brought to Spain in the 16th century.
+All capsicum varieties descend from wild ancestors in North America, particularly Central Mexico, where they have been for centuries.
+The peppers were later introduced to the Old World, arriving in Spain in the 16th century.
 The seasoning was used to add color and flavor to many dishes.

-The trade of Paprika expanded from the Iberian Peninsula to Africa and Asia and ultimately reached Central Europe through the Balkans while under Ottoman rule.
-This may explain the Hungarian origin of the English use of Paprika.
+The trade in paprika expanded from the Iberian Peninsula to Africa and Asia and ultimately reached Central Europe through the Balkans under Ottoman rule.
+This may explain the Hungarian origin of the English term “paprika”.
 Despite its presence in Central Europe since the beginning of Ottoman conquests, it did not become popular in Hungary until the late 19th century.
 It is now a defining element of Hungarian cuisine.

-Paprika can range from mild to hot – the flavor also varies from country to country – but almost all plants grown produce the sweet variety.
+Paprika can range from mild to hot, and the flavor varies by country, but almost all plants grown produce the sweet variety.
 Sweet Paprika is mainly composed of the pericarp (the fruit coat), with more than half of the seeds removed, whereas hot Paprika contains some seeds, as well as stalks and other components.

 A Medicinal Component